paycoreio/docs/docs/getting-started/glossary.md

 ### Account

-The combination of user name and password that provides an individual, group, or service with access to the PayCore.io platform.
+The combination of user name and password that provides an individual, group, or service with access to the {{custom.company_name}} platform.
 There are six types of accounts depending on access rights:

 #### Owner account

-The privileged account that serves as a default primary contact, impacts access to the PayCore.io platform and allows circumvention of controls to administer the system.
+The privileged account that serves as a default primary contact, impacts access to the {{custom.company_name}} platform and allows circumvention of controls to administer the system.

 #### Administrative (Admin) account

-The privileged account that impacts access to the PayCore.io platform and has all permissions except permission to manage the Owner's access.
+The privileged account that impacts access to the {{custom.company_name}} platform and has all permissions except permission to manage the Owner's access.

 #### Manager account